-4. Capital Adequacy
+6 Capital Adequacy

-(a) Minimum capital requirement
+6.1 Minimum capital requirement

-The Group's capital requirement under Pillar 1 is based on 8% of its Risk Weighted Assets for each of the applicable standardised credit risk exposure classes.
+The Group's capital requirement under Pillar 1 is based on 8% of its Risk Weighted Assets (RWA) for each of the applicable standardised credit risk exposure classes.
 Risk weightings are those applicable to the standardised approach.
-The following tables show the Group's exposures, the risk weighted assets in relation to each, and the capital required at 8.0%, at 31 March 2019 and 2018.
+The following tables show the Group's exposures, the risk weighted assets in relation to each, and the capital required at 8.0%, at 31 March 2020 and 2019.